thomasgolian/network-engineering-labs/ospf-multi-area-cost-backbone-fail-lab/README.md

 Lab was built using VMware Workstation with Cisco Modeling Labs v2.8.1

-All switches and/or routers in this lab are running IOS XE images virtualized or containered.
+All switches routers in this lab are running IOS XE images virtualized or containered

 <br>